Loneydrozhat/JonBot-NG/README.md

 [Example Ordering] Main backpack - 1, Mana BP - 3, Health Potion BP - 2, Loot BP - 5, Food BP - 4

-First open the main backpack. then open the health potion bp.
+First open the main backpack, then open the health potion bp.
 Next open the mana potion backpack followed by the food backpack.
-Next, open the backpack containing the loot backpacks, and finally, open the first loot backpack.
+Next, open the backpack containing the loot backpacks and fully extend it, and finally, open the first loot backpack.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////